Burrito Parrilla Mexicana logo

 Pros

-Zero disclosed lawsuits, zero franchisee-initiated judgments/settlements, and zero government penalties - well below typical for Food & Beverage - indicating a clean legal and regulatory record that lowers the risk of litigation-related disruption.
+No disclosed lawsuits, no government penalties, no franchisor enforcement actions, and no fraud cases - all well below what's typical for this sector (bottom 5%) - indicating a clean legal and regulatory record that lowers legal risk and distraction.

 Cons